The ADR Ethics Board

 To find a neutral search the roster.
 You may search the roster by choosing the family or civil roster, by experience, and by county.
 Once you have a list, you may contact any of the qualified neutrals to find out their fees and experience.

 In order to become a neutral you must take an ADR course certified through State Court Administration.
 The course must meet the requirements in Rule 114.13.
 A sample list of course providers

 .
 (The judicial branch is not endorsing or recommending these agencies due to their inclusion on this list.)
 Complete an ADR Neutral application after you have completed the required coursework to become a qualified neutral and be listed on the Rule 114 Neutral Roster.
 The application fee is $60.00.

 Qualified neutrals must pay a $35.00 annual renewal fee.
-In addition qualified neutrals providing facilitative or hybrid services must complete 18 hours of ADR related continuing education within a three year reporting period.
-Qualified neutrals providing adjudicative or evaluative services must complete 9 hours of ADR related continuing education within a three year reporting period.
+In addition qualified neutrals providing facilitative or hybrid services must complete 18 hours of ADR related continuing education within a three-year reporting period.
+Qualified neutrals providing adjudicative or evaluative services must complete nine hours of ADR related continuing education within a three-year reporting period.
 Qualified neutrals providing all services need only complete 18 hours.